 In these circumstances, lenders may limit the LTV of your borrowing, meaning you will likely need a larger deposit to get a mortgage.

 Of course, each lender assesses risk slightly differently, so it’s possible to be offered different maximum loan to value ratios by different lenders.
-Be sure to speak to a mortgage broker, as they will be able to help you achieve the maximum LTV for your circumstances.
+Be sure to speak to a mortgage broker, as they can help you achieve the maximum LTV for your circumstances.

-The best interest rates are typically reserved for those borrowers borrowing at 60% LTV or below, meaning you will need a 40% deposit in order to access the lowest mortgage interest charges.
+The best interest rates are usually offered to those borrowing at 60% LTV or below, so you'll need a 40% deposit to access the lowest mortgage interest rates available.

-Sadly, this means that most first time buyers will struggle to benefit from the most competitive interest rates on the market, whereas those remortgaging will often be able to take advantage of low LTV borrowing by utilising their equity.
+Sadly, this means that many first time buyers will struggle to qualify for the most competitive interest rates on the market.
+Those remortgaging, however, can often take advantage of low LTV borrowing by utilising their equity.

-Interest rates fluctuate regularly, sometimes multiple times per day, so it’s important to compare mortgage rates across the market for the LTV of your borrowing in order to access the most competitive rates within that threshold.
-Our mortgage rates today article provides an up to date average interest rate for each mortgage type.
+Interest rates fluctuate regularly, sometimes multiple times per day, so it’s important to compare mortgage rates across the market for the LTV of your borrowing to access the most competitive rates within that threshold.
+We provide an up to date table of today's average mortgage rates on the mortgages home page.

 No matter what type of buyer you are, there are a few ways that you can lower your LTV ratio in order to access better interest rates: